 This is a medical malpractice case that was initially tried in Harford County in 2010 and resulted in a verdict of over three-and-a-half million dollars ($3,557,398.00).
 That’s a large verdict anywhere, and an excellent verdict in this relatively conservative county.

 The plaintiff’s injuries warranted the verdict—during the surgery she lost the equivalent of her entire body’s blood volume, and after the surgery, she suffered a major injury to her spinal cord.
 In fact, she was permanently paralyzed from the waist down, with little ability to control her bladder or bowel.

 But the question before the court was not whether that was too much money; it was whether the trial judge made the right decisions regarding two key pieces of evidence.
 The defense argued that the judge was wrong to exclude proof of a 2007 CAT scan, and wrong to allow evidence that the defendant doctor was not board-certified (there was another ruling about whether an anesthesiologist could testify on causation [he could], but that’s not nearly as interesting as these two issues).

-A brief word on the underlying facts of the case, because they are important to understanding the issues that the court wrestled with in their decision.
-Plaintiff was brought in for surgery to her heart—her doctors intended to perform an aorta bifemoral bypass.
+A brief word on the underlying facts of the case, because they are important to understanding the issues that the court wrestled in their decision.
+Plaintiff was brought in for surgery on her heart—her doctors intended to perform an aorta bifemoral bypass.
 Complications ensued during surgery, and they decided instead to perform an axillofemoral bypass.
 The doctors inserted a graft in between the axillary artery and the femoral arteries.

-No doubt this is a serious surgery.
+No doubt this is serious surgery.
 Plaintiff argued that the operation was botched because the doctor missed a softball: the graft was the wrong size for her aorta.
 This mismatch, the plaintiff argued, was a 16 by 9 mm graft being sewn to a 7 to 8 mm aorta.
-The following evidence applied to plaintiff’s claim of a mismatch:
+The following evidence applied to the plaintiff’s claim of a mismatch:

 - The doctor’s dictated operative note described the aorta as tiny, measuring 7 to 8 mm.

 - A vascular surgeon testified at trial that, based on an angiogram (a radiology scan), the aorta was approximately 8 mm.